 Immediately upon notice of an incident the College will make every effort to assist the victim in seeking assistance from on-campus and off-campus advocates and counselors who can provide a response.
 On-campus advocates which include the College counseling staff and Title IX Coordinators will assist by providing support in navigating the reporting process and providing information regarding resources that may be utilized by sexual assault victims.
 Assistance may be obtained through the following resources:

 TITLE IX COORDINATORS

 Title IX Coordinator:

-Ms. Jackie Screws, Dean of Student Affairs and Sparks Campus Location: Sparks Campus, Administration Building, Room A15 (334)556-2485 jscrews@wallace.edu dmccollough@wallace.edu
+Mr. Mickey Baker, Interim Dean of Student Affairs and Sparks Campus mbaker@wallace.edu

+Location: Sparks Campus, Administration Building, Room A15

 Deputy Title IX Coordinator: